TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

 libWiiSharp can be found at: libwiisharp.googlecode.com

+SendWad uses CRAP's installer by WiiCrazy/I.R.on, with any edits that leathl may have made when adding it to CustomizeMii (which is where I got the source from)

 I would also like to thank XFlak and JoostinOnline for doing a bit of beta testing for me.
 Thanks!